Documentation

 Tip: Any Notion page works — databases, wikis, portfolios, blogs, docs.
 The richer your Notion content, the better your site looks.

-Notion access: Your page must have Share to web enabled.
+Notion access: Your page must be public.
 Matrizen never asks for your Notion credentials — it reads only publicly accessible pages.

 Your Dashboard